 We exclusively use Goldwell Kerasilk for our keratin treatments – find out why it is our choice.

-Each range has its own merits – which is why we’ve hand picked them.
 In coming to Lily Jackson Hair and Makeup for your “organic” hair colour and hair products, you can feel safe and secure that we will make recommendations to you that will deliver outstanding colour results with the lowest chemical intervention possible.

-Clients who have known sensitivities are given a skin patch test to determine if our colours are suitable.
+Clients who have known sensitivities are given a skin patch test to determine if our colours ranges are suitable.

 Even if you purchase colour from a health food shop, read this article about why DIY hair colour from a supermarket is dangerous and can never deliver the kind of results you would get at a salon.